La Center School District Logo

 Anaphylaxis Prevention And Response

 The La Center Board of Directors expects school administrators, teachers and support staff to be informed and aware of life threatening allergic reactions (anaphylaxis) and how to deal with the resulting medical emergencies.
-For students, some common life threatening allergens are peanuts, tree nuts, fish, bee or other insect stings, latex and some medications.
+For students, some common life threatening allergens are peanuts, tree nuts, fish, dairy, bee or other insect stings, latex and some medications.
 Affected students require planned care and support during the school day and during school sponsored activities.
 Additionally, any student could potentially have a life threatening allergic reaction even without a history of such.

 Parents/guardians are responsible for informing the school about their student’s potential risk for anaphylaxis and for ensuring the provision of ongoing health information and necessary medical supplies.
 The district will take reasonable measures to avoid allergens for affected students.
 The district will also train all staff in the awareness of anaphylaxis and prepare them to respond to emergencies.
 Additionally, student specific training will be provided for appropriate personnel.
+The plan shall be distributed to appropriate staff based on the students’ needs and the staff’s level of interaction with the student as determined in the health plan.

-The school’s supply of epinephrine auto injectors does not negate parent/guardian responsibility to ensure that they provide the school with appropriate medication and treatment orders pursuant to RCW 28A.210.320 if their student is identified with a life-threatening allergy.
+The school’s supply of epinephrine does not negate parent/guardian responsibility to ensure that they provide the school with appropriate medication and treatment orders pursuant to RCW 28A.210.320 if their student is identified with a life-threatening allergy.

 The superintendent will establish procedures to support this policy and to ensure: